 - Alprazolam (Xanax)

 Through the years, different drugs took the number one spot for overdose deaths.
-For instance, in 2012, oxycodone ranked first.
+For instance, in 2012, oxycodone ranked first out of the most deadly drugs.
 Between 2012 and 2015, heroin took the spot.
 In 2016, Fentanyl became the number one killer.
 However, during the entire span of years, cocaine consistently ranked second or third place as the most deadly drug in the US.

 It’s also interesting to note that between 2011 and 2016, the overdose death rate involving heroin and methamphetamine more than tripled.
 Furthermore, between 2013 and 2016, the overdose rate attributed to Fentanyl doubled each year.
 In New York City alone, during the first quarter of 2018, about 360 people died from drug overdoses.
 That’s about one death every six hours.
 Fentanyl was involved in over 80% of those deaths.
 Sadly, more New Yorkers die of drug overdoses than suicides, homicides, and vehicle accidents combined.